 - From Barcelona to Tangier Med Morocco will take approx 32-35 hours.

-- There are 5 ferries weekly but this may change at short notice.
+- There are as many as 4 ferries weekly, but this may change at short notice.

 Barcelona to Nador

-- From Barcelona to Nador Morocco will take approx 24 hours.
+- From Barcelona to Nador, Morocco can take as long as 31 hours.

 - There is currently one ferry per week.
 This may change at short notice.

 - Expect prices of around €250 pp return for a base fare in the off-season.